 - initiate all requests for accommodations and services and to request accommodations at the beginning of each semester;

 - maintain clear and open communication with instructors and the transition specialist;

 - attend classes regularly; and

 - meet academic standards required for admission or participation in any educational program, as well as adhere to the NJC student code of conduct.

 What Are the Differences Between High School and College Disability Services?

 Services that are provided in High School to students with disabilities can be different from those that are offered in College.
 There are variations in governance and student responsibility.
 Understanding these differences can contribute to student success.
-For more specifics, please see this document: Differences in Disability Services.
+Learn more about the differences between high school and college disability Service here.